With step-free access from the river or DLR, Greenwich is ideal for less-mobile tourists.

 Afternoon: National Maritime Museum and Cutty Sark

-Despite being a small town, Greenwich is stuffed with fascinating museums to explore.
+Greenwich is stuffed with fascinating museums to explore.
 The National Maritime Museum is made up of three sites: the Maritime Galleries, The Queen's House and The Royal Observatory.
 Accessibility at and between the Maritime Galleries and Queen's House is good.
 However, The Royal Observatory (and Planetarium) is situated on a hill in Greenwich Park.
 For tips on the least-steep route to the Observatory, plus information on facilities for disabled visitors, visit the National Maritime Museum Website.
-Alternatively, pay a visit to the recently reopened Cutty Sark, the world's last remaining tea clipper.
+Alternatively, pay a visit to the Cutty Sark, the world's last remaining tea clipper.
 A new internal lift has improved access to the iconic ship, and there are live webcam links to areas that not accessible by wheelchair.

 Evening: Greenwich Theatre and Up The Creek